-While Ekwonu was impressed by NC State, head coach Dave Doeren had been even more impressed by his new OG.
+While Ekwonu impressed NC State, head coach Dave Doeren had been even more impressed by his new guard.
 Doeren described the young offensive lineman’s high school performances as “one of the most impressive performances I’ve ever seen by a lineman.”

 Ekwonu immediately translated his high school potential into results on the college level.
 Although he started the season at left guard, he became the first true freshman to start at left tackle for the program since 2010.
 He led the team with 37 pancakes, recording 7 in games against Louisville and Georgia Tech.